 The appearance of leaf galls is a jarring sight.
 The bumps can be hard or just hollow protrusions.
 Your first thought might be that it is a disease or insects have laid eggs or burrowed into the leaf, the way leafminers do.
 The good news is that the bumps are generally not caused by a disease.
 They are usually insect damage.
 However, by the time you see those bumps, the insect has long since moved on.

-Leaf galls are a frightening sight but are not usually as serious as they appear.
-These bumps and deformities are generally the results of feeding by insects or some other foreign organism such as bacteria, fungi, mites, nematodes, and even viruses.
-Whatever the original cause, these organisms are usually not still on the plant leaf.
+Leaf galls are a disturbing sight but are not usually as serious as they appear.
+These bumps and deformities are generally the result of feeding insects or some other foreign organism such as bacteria, fungi, mites, nematodes, and even viruses.
+Whatever the original cause, these organisms are usually not still on the leaf.
 The gall itself is the plant’s response to the irritation.
-It’s not unlike the bump you get when an insect feeds on you, expect the leaf gall is not going to go away.
+It’s not unlike the bump you get when an insect feeds on you, except the leaf gall is not going to go away.

 Despite appearances, the insect is not living in the gall, and it has left behind no eggs in the gall itself.
 It is very likely that once you notice the galls, the insects have moved on.
 Before they do, they can do a lot of cosmetic damage to many plants and in particular trees.
 Galls can also form on stems and flowers.
 However, leaf galls seem to be the most prominent and get the most notice.